-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The DfE has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The government set out its definition of British values in the 2011 Prevent Strategy.

 At Lower Kersal these values are reinforced regularly and in a variety of ways across the curriculum.

 The following are some of the examples of how British Values are actively promoted: